-2.2.1 OH\ chemiluminescence.
-The first optical technique used in the current study is based on the detection of the flame contour with the OH\ chemiluminescence optical imaging technique.
-The camera used to record the OH\ radical emission is a thermoelectrically cooled, 16-bit intensified CCD camera (Roper Scientific) with a 1024 × 1024 array.
-The camera is equipped with an f/2.8, f = 100 mm, achromatic UV lens (CERCO) combined with an interference bandpass filter centred at 310 nm and with a bandwidth of 10 nm.
-The exposure time selected to record the OH\ emission image is defined by opening the intensifier gate at 1 $\mu$ s.
-A 40 × 40 mm area of the flame is imaged by the ICCD camera, so that the spatial resolution is about 40 $\mu$ m per pixel.
-The acquisition repetition rate of the camera is kept at 10 Hz.
+2.2.1.
+OH^ chemiluminescence.
+The first optical technique used in the current study is based on the detection of the flame contour with the OH^ chemiluminescence optical imaging technique.
+The camera used to record the OH^ radical emission is a thermoelectrically cooled, 16-bit intensified CCD camera (Roper Scientific) with a 1024×1024 array.
+The camera is equipped with an f/2.8, $f=100\,\mathrm{mm}$, achromatic UV lens (CERCO) combined with an interference bandpass filter centred at 310 nm and with a bandwidth of 10 nm.
+The exposure time selected to record the OH^ emission image is defined by opening the intensifier gate at 1 μ s.
+A $40 \times 40\,\mathrm{mm}^2$ area of the flame is imaged by the ICCD camera, so that the spatial resolution is about $40\,\mu\mathrm{m}$ per pixel.
+The acquisition repetition rate of the camera is kept at $10\,\mathrm{Hz}$.

 2.2.2.
 OH-PLIF.
 The OH planar laser-induced fluorescence laser diagnostic (OH-PLIF) consists of a cluster system, which includes an Nd:YAG laser, a dye laser, a calibration system and a high-resolution ICCD camera.
 A frequency-doubled, Q-switched Nd: YAG laser was used to pump a dye laser, which was then frequency-doubled to obtain wavelengths in the 280-290 nm spectral range.
-The UV laser beam was tuned to 282.75 nm to excite the Q1(5) line of the (1, 0) vibrational band of the OH $(X^2 II - A^2 \Sigma^+)$ system.
+The UV laser beam was tuned to 282.75 nm to excite the Q1(5) line of the (1, 0) vibrational band of the OH $(X^2II - A^2 \Sigma^+)$ system.
 The laser energy was fixed at 5 mJ to maintain the fluorescence of OH radical within the linear regime, maintaining the proportionality between the OH fluorescence signal and the OH concentration.
 As illustrated in figure 3, the UV beam is initially split into two parts at the exit of the laser source by a plane UV window (PBS 1). (a) The function of the 4% reflected laser beam is to tune the laser wavelength to the line-centre of the OH transition.
 To do this, a second plane UV window (PBS-2) enables 4% of the reflected UV beam to be taken out again, in order to control the laser energy in time using a fast UV photodiode.
 The resulting transmitted UV beam then enables the excitation of the OH radical produced in a reference flame.
 The premixed flame is generated via a porous burner fed with a methane/air mixture.
 The OH fluorescence is collected at a right angle with a UV photomultiplier (PMT).
 The signal collected from the PMT is then amplified by a high-current amplifier to deliver a 0-10 V DC signal. (b) The remaining UV laser beam after the first plane UV window is formed into a collimated laser sheet using two cylindrical lenses and one spherical lens.
-The cylindrical telescope which spreads the beam into a collimated, sheet of 5 cm tall.
-The spherical lens, 1 m in focal length, focuses the sheet to a 150 $\mu$ m waist.
+The cylindrical lenses, 50 mm and 300 mm in focal length, form a cylindrical telescope which spreads the beam into a collimated, sheet of 5 cm tall.
+The spherical lens, 1 m in focal length, focuses the sheet to a 150 μ m waist.
 The laser sheet is then oriented inside the combustion chamber to excite the OH radical.